elastisys/compliantkubernetes/docs/user-guide/delegation.md

 ---
-description: How to delegate and work with permissions in Elastisys Compliant Kubernetes, the security-focused Kubernetes distribution.
+description: How to delegate and work with permissions in Welkin, the security-focused Kubernetes distribution.
 search:
   boost: 2
 tags: